 Flower Crown Party

 Craft with seasonal blooms to make a wearable piece of art.
 Host an earthy, nature-themed party in which you gather and craft flower crowns from an assortment of varietals.
-Hosting the event on a patio is ideal, but a porch or rooftop will do the trick in city settings.
+Hosting the event on a patio is ideal, but a porch (screened-in or otherwise) or rooftop will do the trick in city settings.

 The Extras: An all-white dress code, iced tea, and throw pillows for seating.